 Once you enter the stretching chamber, the real fun begins with the introduction of the story.
 Jack Skellington even breaks through the stained glass ceiling above you to give you a holiday greeting.

-Next you exit the stretching chamber.
-There are paintings along the walls showing iconic images from The Nightmare Before Christmas.
-These portraits even alternate between Christmas and Halloween versions.
+As you exit the stretching chamber notice paintings along the walls with iconic images from The Nightmare Before Christmas.
+These portraits even alternate between Christmas and Halloween versions which is extra fun.

 Finally it is time to board your “sleigh” and begin your ride through the attraction.
 There are so many amazing Nightmare Before Christmas details in Haunted Mansion Holiday that I think it would be nearly impossible to list them all.